-Except in cases of conviction by the House, and violations of Article 1, the President shall receive a life pension with an annual benefit no less than the current annual compensation of a Member of the House multiplied by years of service as President.
+Except in cases of conviction by the House, the President shall receive a life pension with an annual benefit no less than the current annual compensation of a Member of the House multiplied by years of service as President.

 The President and Supreme Court justices are the only employee or office holder of the Federal Government entitled to receive a pension.

 The size of the pension will be scaled by years of service, and will be less than the pay he received during his Presidency.